 8. Integrating social media and email marketing is a recipe for success.

 Despite email’s superiority to social media in a vacuum, integrating the two of them can be an even more successful combination.
 Adding a social sharing button to an email can increase the click-through rate by more than 150%.

 9. Most people check emails on their mobile devices.

 It’s estimated that 81% of email users regularly check their email on their smartphones—even more than those who check it on their desktop or laptop computers (74%).
 Studies and surveys have also found that as many as 53% of emails are opened on mobile devices.
 When considering why to use email marketing, the access it provides to the mobile market is high on the list.

 10. Responsive emails are more effective.

 Mobile email marketing is only useful, though, if emails are formatted and optimized for these devices.
-A 2016 report discovered that, if an email displays poorly, more than 70% of users will delete it within three seconds—and up to 15% of users will even unsubscribe from future emails.
+If an email displays poorly, more than 70% of users will delete it within three seconds—and up to 15% of users will even unsubscribe from future emails.
 That’s up to 85% of potential customers lost due to bad formatting!